morteza-mortezai/nestjs-microservice-clean-architecture/README.md

 ## Description

-this project is consist of three microservices ,*Gateway* ,*Users* and *Mailer* , they communicate each other throw rabbitMq . client request is recived by gateway and after validation, it is send to related microservice and then result will be sent back .
+this project is consist of three microservices ,*Gateway* ,*Users* and *Mailer*

+they communicate each other throug rabbitMq .

+client request is recived by gateway and after validation, it is sent to related microservice and then result will be sent back .

+## architecture
+clean architecture is used for this project

+it is consist of three main layer ; **Domain** , **Usecase** and **Infrastucture** .

+accroding to clean architecture rules domain layer should not depend on any thing .

+and also usecase layer can just depend on domain layer

+Infrastructure layer is where controller and other services are there .

 ![1](https://github.com/morteza-mortezai/nestjs-microservice-clean-architecture/assets/75200938/875f23fb-8fef-4e1f-9a5d-546b3af29673)